django/deps/draft/0012-steering-council.rst

 * Increases the number of people eligible for candidacy on the Council in order for us to sustainably staff it for the foreseeable future, while not making the rules so loose that it risks hostile takeovers.

+* Adds a mechanism to actively disband the Council if they do not perform their duties, to prevent the failure mode being a whole major release cycle of inaction.

 It refrains from making any further changes under the belief that good progress is incremental - take a model, refine it slightly, and then if we continue to